ncatlab/nlab-content/pages/3/7/4/5/5473/content.md

  & & T c & \underset{T f}{\to} & T d & \underset{\alpha}{\to} & d
 }$$

 The vertical composite on the right is $1_d$ by a unit equation for a $T$-algebra, and thus we may simplify the perimeter.
-Retaining the (simplified) perimeter of this commuting diagram, and inserting inside some naturality squares and another unit equation inside, we arrive at the commutative diagram
+Retaining the (simplified) perimeter of (eq:commute2), and inserting inside some naturality squares and another unit equation inside, we arrive at the commutative diagram

 $$\array{
 S c & \stackrel{S f}{\to} & S d & \stackrel{\theta d}{\to} & T d & & \\